What to Expect from a Lung Cancer Screening

 The Follow-up:

 Your doctor will also discuss what might happen after the scan.
-If a screening test result is abnormal you might need to have more tests to find out if you have cancer.
+If a screening test result is abnormal you might need to have more tests to find out if you have lung cancer.
 Even if there are no nodules that require follow-up, similar to a mammogram, you will still be asked to come back yearly for a scan.
 If there is a small nodule, your doctor might recommend you come back for another scan to see if it has grown.
 If there is a nodule that looks suspicious, your doctor might recommend more testing like a PET scan or a biopsy to find out if it is cancer.
 If you do have cancer, your doctor will likely recommend treatment which could include surgery, chemotherapy, radiation, immunotherapy or targeted therapies.

 An important part of this shared-decision making conversation is helping patients quit smoking.
 If you currently smoke, your doctor will also counsel you on the importance of quitting smoking and provide you with resources to help you quit.